About the School of Education

 As a leading graduate school of education, we build on a century-long foundation of excellence in leadership and service.
 But we are still young.
 Established as a standalone division of Johns Hopkins University in 2007, the School of Education was ranked among the top education schools in the country the following year — and every year thereafter.

-Through our wide-ranging academic programs, we are the largest producer of new teachers for public schools in Baltimore City, our home community — where we also operate Henderson-Hopkins, one of the city’s top elementary/middle schools.
+Through our wide-ranging academic programs, we produce new teachers for public schools in Baltimore City, our home community — where we also operate Henderson-Hopkins, one of the city’s top elementary/middle schools.

 Our research and policy centers are recognized around the country for their evidence-based work in school-based health and safety, graduation improvement, equitable practices, social-emotional learning, tutoring, family engagement, literacy, counseling, and much more.